Skip to Content

 The Seaside Charm of Capitola, Photo by Flickr/ Harold Litwiler

 Many also play beach volleyball in the shadow of the historic and colorful Capitola Venetian.
-A noteworthy landmark, the Capitola Wharf is the finish line for the annual Wharf to Wharf Run, which starts in Santa Cruz.
+A noteworthy landmark, the Capitola Wharf, ordinarily the finish line for the annual Wharf to Wharf Run, which starts at the Santa Cruz Wharf, is currently in disrepair due to the epic winter storms earlier this year.
+Work to repair it will likely begin in the fall.

 Want more kid-friendly fun in California?
-Check out our top ten things to do in California with kids!
+Check out the best things to do in California with kids!

 Things to do in Santa Cruz with kids - Seymour Marine Discovery Center